Castlery | Jun 17, 2023

 Evaluate your storage requirements and prioritize the configuration that suits your needs.
 Do you need space for larger items like serving platters, books, or electronic devices?
 Will you be storing smaller items that require drawers or compartments to keep them organized?

 The Tate Sideboard has ample storage space for all your items.

 Depending on what you need to store, this affects the size and design of the sideboard.
 You can also opt for a sideboard with adjustable shelves or removable inserts for extra flexibility for future needs.

 Choose a sideboard that aligns with your existing style to maintain visual harmony.

 For example, if you have a modern interior, opt for a sleek, minimalist sideboard with clean lines, like the Sawyer Sideboard.
-If your space leans more towards a rustic or farmhouse style, consider a sideboard made with light-coloured wood, such as the Miles Sideboard.
+If your space leans more towards a rustic or farmhouse style, consider a sideboard made with light-colored wood, such as the Miles Sideboard.

 Pay attention to the hardware and details on the sideboard, such as the finishes, handles, and leg styles.
 If you’re going for a unique and bold style, look for details such as carved motifs, inlays, or other distinctive features and textures that can enhance the overall aesthetic.